Jump to recipe →

 3. Make the egg mixture: In a medium bowl, whisk together the eggs, milk, syrup, vanilla, cinnamon and salt.
 Pour this mixture over all the brioche in the pan.
 You want to cover all the bread evenly in the sweetened egg custard.

 4. Let the casserole sit: While you can pop the French toast casserole right into the oven at this point, it is best to let it sit for about 30 minutes.
-This gives the brioche time to absorb that delicious milk mix and make the bread tender and moist.
-While your brioche casserole is resting, preheat your oven to 350ºF.
+This gives the brioche time to absorb that delicious milk mix, making the bread tender and moist.
+While your brioche casserole is resting, preheat your oven to 350 degrees Fahrenheit.

-5. Bake the French toast casserole: Loosely cover your casserole dish with foil and then pop it in the preheated oven.
-Bake the casserole for 20 minutes, then remove the foil and bake for another 10 minutes.
-Slice up the brioche French toast casserole and enjoy it right away!
+5. Bake the French toast casserole: Loosely cover your casserole dish with aluminum foil, and pop it in the preheated oven.
+Bake the casserole for 20 minutes.
+Then, remove the foil, and continue to bake for another 10 minutes.
+Slice up the brioche French toast casserole, and enjoy it right away!

 Quick Tip

 This recipe also works as an overnight French toast casserole.
 Assemble, cover the pan with foil, and store it in the fridge overnight.
-In the morning, all you need to do is bake the French toast and breakfast is ready!
+In the morning, all you need to do is pop it in the oven, and breakfast is ready!

 This brioche French toast casserole is pretty big so there is a good chance you have leftovers.
 You can keep any extra French toast casserole in the casserole dish and wrap the whole pan in plastic wrap.
 Keep the casserole in the fridge for up to one week.

-Anytime you want a piece of brioche French toast, you can scoop a slice onto a microwave safe plate and reheat it for about one to two minutes until it is warm.
-The brioche French toast casserole reheats beautifully and will taste as fresh as the day it was made.
+Anytime you want a piece of brioche French toast, you can scoop a slice onto a microwave-safe plate, and reheat it for about one to two minutes until it is warm.
+Or, warm the entire casserole in the oven at 325 degrees Fahrenheit.
+If the top begins to brown too quickly, cover it with foil, and continue to bake just until heated through!

 FAQs